European mouflon: Hunting

 Mouflon have a well-developed vision and can recognize a human at a range of over 1,000 metres, unlike deer which rely mainly on smell.
 Despite their small size and weight, mouflon are very hard to kill and have to be hunted with weapons of sufficiently high calibre in order to ensure successful first-time kills.
+It is commonly hunted in Texas due to the number of game ranches there.

+It has also been introduced to Hawaii.

 Germany

 In Germany the hunting of mouflon is governed by hunting rights in accordance with the Federal Hunting Act.
 In the 2015/16 hunting season the bag in Germany amounted to 8,000 mouflon (in 2010/11 there were 7,270), of which 3,000 were shot in Rhineland-Palatinate and Thuringia alone, 38% of the total cull.
 The numbers shot have remained almost constant for over ten years.
 The relatively high cull compared to the overall population arises from the need to keep wildlife damage under control as well as to ensure a healthy population.